hpi-swa-teaching/GameMecha/source/GM-Test.package/GMCollisionAutomatedAcceptanceTest.class/README.md

-This class contains auto generated tests from GMCollisionAcceptancePheno.
+This test contains auto generated tests from GMCollisionTestGenerator.